 How much time does it take to learn American Sign Language (ASL)?

-For basic conversational skills, most people need three to six months of consistent study, especially if attending classes or practicing regularly.
-Reaching intermediate fluency can take a year or more, while true mastery often requires several years of commitment.
+For basic conversational skills, most people need three to six months of consistent study, especially with regular practice or class attendance.
+Reaching intermediate fluency typically takes a year or more, while true mastery often requires several years of dedicated commitment.

 Can I learn sign language on my own, or do I need formal classes?